Send Thatcher back to Hell in a new Doom 2 mod today

 Download Thatcher's Techbase from here.
 It's a Boom-compatible wad tested with PRBoom, DSDA-Doom, ZDoom, and GZDoom, though Purvis suggests using PrBoom+ 2.6.1.
 That page explains how to play it on every platform from Windows and Linux to Android and Nintendo 3DS, so really everyone's invited to return Thatcher to her grave.

 Thatcher's Techbase is made by Purvis with a team including Paradise Killer composer Barry "Epoch" Topping, arists Core Lo and Rafael Batista de Lima, and voice actor Laila Berzins, who played Demeter and Persephone in Hades.
-Epoch has released the soundtrack on Bandcamp in both retro and update forms.
+Epoch has released the soundtrack on Bandcamp in both retro and modernised forms.